Blady-Com/gnoga/docs/learn_ada.md

       - Blocks
       - Control Flow
    * Packages and Sub-Programs
-      - Packages
+      - Packages and files
-      - Child packages
-      - Procedures
-      - Functions
+      - Package privacy
+      - Sub-Programs (procedures and functions)
+   * Types the Heart and Soul of Ada
    * Exceptions
-   * Types the Heart of Ada
    * Object Oriented Programing
+   * Generics
+      - How to use generics
    * Concurrency
+      - Protected Objects
+      - Tasks
    * The Ada Standard Library